Sexual Healing Tour: Background

 Initially, Gaye had no plans to promote his album nor tour, citing stage fright for the latter reason, while citing a newfound connection to his spirituality and his break from a debilitating dependency on cocaine for the former.
-But after his mother Alberta Gay was reportedly to be at a Los Angeles hospital, stricken with bone cancer, Gaye returned to the United States to tend to her in October 1982, after having stayed in Belgium for over a year and in Europe as a whole following the end of a European tour there.
+But after his mother Alberta Gay was reported to be at a Los Angeles hospital, stricken with bone cancer, Gaye returned to the United States to tend to her in October 1982, after having stayed in Belgium for over a year and in Europe as a whole following the end of a European tour there.
 Throughout 1983, Gaye mostly stuck to his promise of not promoting the album, only showing up at selected shows, including the Merv Griffin Show.
 In February, he appeared at the NBA All-Star Game and performed his rendition of "The Star Spangled Banner", which was well received but also controversial due to Gaye's soulful rearrangements.
 That same month, he performed "Sexual Healing" at the Grammy Awards prior to winning in the Best Male R&B Vocal Performance category, his first after 10 prior nominations.
 In May, Gaye appeared at the Motown silver anniversary special, Motown 25: Yesterday, Today, Forever, where he performed "What's Going On", with his final televised performance taken place at Soul Train on June 11.
 However, it was announced even before the beginning of the year that Gaye would embark on his first US tour in over four years titled The Sexual Healing Tour, which would be handled by Innervisions Productions.

 Despite his fears, Gaye agreed to do the tour, partially due to still being in debt with the IRS over alimony payments his ex-wives Anna Gordy Gaye and Janis Gaye were due.
 Prior to signing with CBS, the label had agreed to alleviate Gaye's debts to the IRS for over $1 million from the singer's failure to pay back taxes.
 Still, the singer dealt with financial difficulties that would only be resolved after his death.